rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ---

 In case you missed the news, [Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) and Rails 5.1 ships with the option to compile JavaScript with [Webpack](https://webpack.js.org) via the [Webpacker gem](https://github.com/rails/webpacker).
-This is a big change after years of the Rails asset pipeline running on Sprockets and my team at [LearnZillion](https://learnzillion.com) recently decided to make the change to Webpack for JavaScript compilation.
+This is a big change after years of the Rails asset pipeline running on Sprockets.
+My team at [LearnZillion](https://learnzillion.com) recently decided to embrace this change and make the switch to Webpack for JavaScript compilation. *Gulp!*

 This post describes the challenges we encountered while switching from Sprockets to Webpack, how we solved those issues, and what we learned along the way.